Environment & Resources

-Every year, the Eppendorf Academy offers online training courses on environmental topics and environmental management at Eppendorf, which all employees of the Hamburg and Oldenburg locations are required to complete.
+Every year, the Eppendorf Academy offers online training courses on environmental topics and environmental management at Eppendorf, which all employees of the Hamburg, Oldenburg and Jülich locations are required to complete.
+In Enfield in the USA, employees also received training on environmental topics in 2022.
 There are plans to add yearly training on environmental topics at other locations in the future.

 Standards & guidelines

-The main rules that apply to us in Germany are the stipulations of the German Circular Economy Act, Commercial Waste Ordinance, Packaging Act and Electrical and Electronic Equipment Act, along with the EU Waste Framework Directive.
+The main rules that apply to us in Germany are the stipulations of the German Circular Economy Act, Commercial Waste Ordinance, Packaging Act and Electrical and Electronic Equipment Act.
+In addition, the requirements of the Federal Water Act, the Federal Immission Control Act as well as the Ordinance on Hazardous Substances and the EU Waste Framework Directive apply.
 International waste laws for sites outside Germany have not been documented systematically at this time.
 In the future, we will observe international waste laws and further areas of law within the scope of our ISO 14001 certification.